 Farmers normally receive only a tiny percentage of the value their crop generates as it moves through the complex supply chain and is leveraged by multiple players in the coffee industry.
-THRIVE Farmers allows the farmer to share in the revenue generated.
-Being closer to the consumer, the farmer captures added value from his crop to support his family and community, while also investing in the future
+The farmer typically loses ownership in the earliest stage of this process.
+THRIVE Farmers maintain ownership all the way through the end sales, allowing them to share in the revenue generated.
+Being closer to the consumer, the farmer captures added value from his crop to support his family and community, while also investing in the future.

 Through THRIVE Farmers, coffee lovers can access hand-crafted specialty coffees from some of the premier coffee growing regions of the world – at prices comparable to mass-produced coffees.
 Best of all, coffee lovers get to “know who grows” their morning cup.